 \citep{murrayandcorreia2010}.
-We can further expand the semi-amplitude $K$ in terms of the binary parameters period $P$, semi-major axis $a$, inclination $\sin i$, and eccentricity $e$ as
+We can further expand the semi-amplitude $K$ in terms of the binary parameters, period $P$, semi-major axis $a$, inclination $\sin i$, and eccentricity $e$ as

-This is the model that we use to fit to the observed radial velocity curves.
-It is worth mentioning that instead of using $\nu$ as a free parameter, we sample in $\Phi_0$, representing the phase, which is related to a constant called the {\it time of periastron passage}, $T$, by a factor of $2\pi/P$.
+This is the model that we use to fit the observed radial velocity curves.
+It is worth mentioning that instead of using $\nu$ as a free parameter, we sample in $\Phi_0$, representing the phase, which is related to a constant called {\it the time of periastron passage}, $T$, by a factor of $2\pi/P$.
 We can relate $\nu$ and $\Phi_0$ using the {\it eccentricity anomaly}, $\zeta$.

 We furthermore include a jitter parameter that acts as secondary error to account for velocity variability not due to periodic orbital motion.
 We note that \cite{hekker2008} found a correlation between velocity jitter and surface gravity for red-giant branch stars, where stars with $\log g \lesssim 1$ can have excess jitter $\sim 1 \rm~km~s^{-1}$.
 However, the majority of our members, including {\it Star46}, exist on the lower red giant branch where $\log g \gtrsim 1$.
-This is commonly the case for stars in ultra-faint dwarfs, so this is little concern that internal mechanisms will inflate the galaxy velocity dispersion.
+This is commonly the case for stars in ultra-faint dwarfs, so there is little concern that internal mechanisms will inflate the galaxy velocity dispersion.